 Missouri State University Department of Theatre and Dance, and Springfield Ballet have joined together to offer MOve, an immersive week-long dance experience for incoming 7-12 grade dancers*.

-Classes will be taught by Missouri State Department of Theatre and Dance faculty, Springfield Ballet instructors and nationally-recognized dance artists, including Hubbard Street Dance Chicago Member Alysia L. Johnson and company dancer from Kansas City Ballet, Cameron Thomas.
+Classes, in-person and virtual, will be taught by Missouri State Department of Theatre and Dance faculty, Springfield Ballet instructors and nationally-recognized dance artists.

-Disciplines covered throughout the intensive include ballet, pointe, Jazz Fusion, contemporary and repertory.
-The full schedule is listed below.
+Disciplines covered throughout the intensive include ballet, modern, improvisation and repertory.
+A sample schedule is listed below.

+Tuition is $375.00 + $15 Registration Fee.
 Payment in full is required at the time of registration.
-Last day to register is Saturday, July 25.
+Last day to register is Saturday, July 24.

 12:45-1:30pm - Lunch in the park